Nzara

 UNHAS-Recognized Heli-Landing Sites and Airstrips: None**

-*A military airstrip exists at the former UPDF base in southern Nzara, but is not used by UNHAS.
+**A military airstrip exists at the former UPDF base in southern Nzara, but is not used by UNHAS.
 Its current conditions are unknown.
-Note that the MAF lists an airstrip in Nzara town, with an informant observing the that the airstrip was in good condition as of March 2023.
+Note that the MAF lists an airstrip in Nzara town, with an informant observing that the airstrip was in good condition as of March 2023.

 ADB, African Development Bank.
 (2018).
 South Sudan: A Study on Competitiveness and Cross-Border Trade with Neighboring Countries.
 Retrieved 15 July 2023.